aDecoy/rust-workshop/docs/docs/module3/4_structs-and-classes.md

 In Rust, the functions of a struct are defined seperately to the `struct` itself.
 For that, you will use an `impl` block.

 Unlike other languages, `new` is not a keyword in Rust.
 By way of convention, the `constructor` of a struct is always implemented with an `fn new()` function.
-To create a new user, you would call `let my_new_user = User::new();`
+To create a user, you would call `let my_new_user = User::new();`

 You'll also notice there is no `return` keyword at the end of a function.
 The `;` indicates the end of a line, much like in C#.
-But if you leave the `;` off, the compiler assumes you want to return the value.
+If you leave the `;` off, the compiler assumes you want to return the value.
 The `new_user` variable demonstrates that in the above code sample.

 ## What is `self`

 `self` can be one of the more confusing aspects of functions that are defined on structs.
-But once you understand the four different variations and what they all do, it's a little bit simpler.
+After you understand the four different variations and what they all do, it's a little bit simpler.

 ### No `self` parameter